alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-diamonds.markdown

 ##Rough diamonds

-You can only export rough diamonds within the EU and to [countries in the Kimberley Process (KP) scheme.](https://www.kimberleyprocess.com/en/kp-participants-and-observers)
+You can only export rough diamonds within the EU and to [countries in the Kimberley Process (KP) scheme](https://www.kimberleyprocess.com/en/kp-participants-and-observers) or your goods may be seized.

 You must get a certificate to export rough diamonds outside the EU.

-[Question for SME: Is there a penalty if someone exports to a non-KP scheme countries?]

 ###How to apply